OADA/oada-docs/rest-specs/REST-API-Examples.md

 using his farmeridentity.com federated identity.

-To begin the process Frank's app discovers the authorization endpoints and agcloud.com's OADA base URI by issuing a GET request on the .well-known oada-configuration URI.
+To begin the process Frank's app discovers the authorization endpoints and agcloud.com's OADA base URI by issuing a GET request on the .well-known/oada-configuration URI.

 **Request**
 ```http